mmirman/conpig/README.md

 Conpig is a green threading library using green threads from [Gevent](http://www.gevent.org/intro.html) which are based on [greenlets](https://pypi.python.org/pypi/greenlet). along side a signal based scheduler.
-This allows one to bypass cpython's GIL using green threads instead of OS processes or OS threads such that spawning a new thread is still cheap.
-Other green thread libraries require you to
+This allows one true concurrency despite CPython's GIL using green threads instead of OS processes or OS threads such that spawning a new thread is still cheap.

 Want
 ----